Oregon Marijuana Possession Laws

 What Happens if You Get Caught With Weed Under 18 in Oregon?

-Possessing, buying, or using weed is generally illegal if the consumer is not up to 21 years old.
+Possessing, buying, or using recreational weed is generally illegal if the consumer is not up to 21 years old.
 According to ORS Section 475B.316, marijuana possession for residents under 21 includes receiving a cannabis product, owning cannabis, and using cannabis within the past 24 hours.

 The following penalties apply to underage possession of weed in Oregon: